rabdumalikov/eswitch_v5/doc/index.md

 );
 ```
 **Note That:** _Native_ **switch statement** in _C++_ has _explicit_ **break** and _implicit_ **fallthrough**
-which proven to be error-prone approach.
+which was proven to be an error-prone approach.
 Since developers sometimes forget to use
 **break** and because of this their code doesn't work the way it was intended.
 Thus in my implementation I reversed this concept i.e. **eswitch** has _implicit_ **break**
 and _explicit_ **fallthrough**.
 Compare: